evkx/evkx.github.io/content/models/fiat/600e/_index.md

 ---
 title: Fiat 600e
 linktitle: 600e
-description: See below for details of the different variants of Fiat 600e
+description: "See below for details of the different variants of Fiat 600e"
 weight: 30
 ---
 ## Fiat 600e